 Sakura 10-Piece Gelly Roll Moonlight Gel Ink Pen Set – Fluorescent Moonlight colors are not fade-resistant, but no smears, feathers, or bleed-through on most papers.
 Best effects on black paper and can be used on white paper.
 I haven’t played with these very much since I tend to use white paper but they are on my next thing to try list.
 CLICK HERE TO BUY

 Sakura 10-Piece Gelly Roll Metallic Gel Ink Pen Set – LOVE love these pens It’s really hard for me to decide if I like the glitter pens (aka Stardust) or these metallic ones best.
-Metallic colors include: silver, copper, blue, red, green, purple, pink, emerald and 2 golds.
+Metallic colors include silver, copper, blue, red, green, purple, pink, emerald, and 2 golds.

 Sakura Souffle 10-piece Gelly Roll Gel Ink Pen Set –Souffle dries lighter and pastel than when you first draw it on.
 The Souffle looks fabulous on darker papers or on top of darker inks or paint.
 The set consists of-Yellow, Orange, Green, Pink, Purple, Light green, Light orange, Blue, Gray and White.
 Joanne Fink is a big fan of Sakura.
 Find her on Youtube for demos of all of the products.
 CLICK HERE TO BUY

 If you already know you are going to want everything then you can splurge on this jumbo pack of Sakura Jelly Roll pens that have all the glitters, metallics, golds, silvers and moonlights as part of the pack.
-The problem with these packs are the large number of gold and silvers.
+The problem with these packs are a large number of gold and silvers.
 I use those only for accents but this pack has a TON so you might be better off with just getting exactly what you want in the smaller packs.
 I DO really like that storage case though… looking to see if I can find one that is similar.
 CLICK HERE TO BUY

-Koi Coloring Brush Markers – This is a 12 color set for $20.12 on Amazon.. not bad per marker price.
+Koi Coloring Brush Markers – This is a 12 color set on Amazon.. not bad per marker price.
 These work just like watercolors so you can get really pretty and blended effects in your coloring and Zenspirations and Zentangle Inspired designs.
 CLICK HERE TO BUY

 Koi Watercolors – I just bought this set so I haven’t gotten to play with it yet but I loved that it comes with a medium water brush.
 Just that brush costs $8 so I thought this was a great value and I can’t wait to play.

-Sakura 24-Piece Koi Assorted Water Colors Field Sketch Set with Brush – This Koi kit is a Portable field sketch kit for use on the go or at home and it includes brush, sponge, built-in palette, 24 mini watercolor cakes, plastic case with a refillable koi water brush to transport and store water.
+Sakura 24-Piece Koi Assorted Water Colors Field Sketch Set with Brush – This Koi kit is a Portable field sketch kit for use on the go or at home and it includes a brush, sponge, built-in palette, 24 mini watercolor cakes, plastic case with a refillable koi water brush to transport and store water.